What is Asian Blepharoplasty?

 Medical references

-Asian blepharoplasty at Centre for Surgery
+Asian Blepharoplasty at Centre for Surgery

 Centre for Surgery is the leading cosmetic surgery clinic in London and is home to some of the most renowned plastic surgeons in the UK.
-Choosing a clinic with experienced eyelid surgeons helps to achieve optimal blepharoplasty surgery outcomes.
+Choosing a clinic with experienced eyelid surgeons helps to achieve optimal Asian blepharoplasty surgery outcomes.

 When you have your consultation, you will have the opportunity to review before and after photos of patients who have had a similar procedure, and you will have the opportunity to ask any question you would like about what the surgery involves, potential risks, scars and recovery period.
 Although a referral letter from your GP or another specialist is useful, it is not mandatory.
 You can have a consultation without a GP referral.
 Contact our friendly and knowledgeable team of patient coordinators at Centre for Surgery to schedule your consultation.